JonthanMckanna/Gobo-Gazette/index.md

 ## Welcome to Gobo Gazette

-This is the officail website of The Gobo Gazette
+This is the officail website of The Gobo Gazette.

 To get a job or write write your at the Gobo Gazette click [here](https://7ds5hg75gr5.typeform.com/to/oaL8XkMC).